JuliaIPU/IPUToolkit.jl/README.md

 * small [embedded Domain-Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) (eDSL) to automatically generate the code of a program.

 These approaches are exploratory of the functionalities, and are often limited in scope.
+For example, at the moment this package is limited to using 1-dimensional tensors (vectors).

 ### Interface to Poplar SDK